openaps/AndroidAPSdocs/docs/EN/Getting-Started/FAQ.md

 ### Sports
 You have to rework your old sports habits from pre-loop times.
 If you simply consume one or more sports carbs as before, the closed loop system will recognize them and correct them accordingly.

-So you would have more carbohydrates on board, but at the same time the loop would counteract and release insulin.
+So, you would have more carbohydrates on board, but at the same time the loop would counteract and release insulin.

 When looping you should try these steps:
 * Make a [profile switch](../Usage/Profiles.md) < 100%.